 Given these 11 K shifts, the quantity and price changes under climate change with respect to the base equilibrium, and then under the five sets of adaptation practices (scenarios 2 to 11), were estimated with the previously described EDM.
 The impact of these price changes on the coconut industry and its stakeholders were quantified in economic surplus terms.
 These economic surplus changes were estimated for each scenario with respect to the base equilibrium condition.
-The detailed results are shown in Appendix Table 3 (a, b, c), and are summarised in Table 5.
+The results are shown in Table 7.

-One issue to note here is that the underlying assumption of local linearity, and therefore the strict validity of the EDM results, only holds when the changes around the equilibrium are "small".
+One issue to note here is that the underlying assumption of local linearity, and therefore the strict validity of the EDM results, holds when the changes around the equilibrium are "small".
 Small is not defined but less than ten percent would be a reasonable assumption.
-When the K shift is greater than ten percent, the economic surplus changes are very uncertain and the functional form of the demand and supply curves matter (Zhao et al., 1997).
-Therefore, the precision of EDM outcome for the scenarios 4 to 7 and 10 (shaded orange in Tables 4, 5 and 6) are highly uncertain.
+Therefore when the K shift is greater than ten percent, the economic surplus changes are very uncertain and the functional form of the demand and supply curves matter (Zhao et al., 1997).
+Therefore, the precision of EDM outcome for the scenarios 4 to 7 and 10 are highly uncertain.